YukariSonz/BF-Compiler/README.md

 # BF-Compiler

-**A compiler for brainbxxk written in Scala
+A compiler for brainb**k written in Scala